Fire: Truth or Fiction

 Fact: FALSE.
 You need a lot of ash to make lye and it needs to be hardwood, not soft , Douglas fir, which makes up much of Oregon’s forests is a softwood, although it is harder than many other softwoods like pine.
 That said, ashy water does have its own problems, as people in Australia discovered after their own epic fires, so do make sure your water is clean at some point, just don’t freak out right now.

-Rumor: If you go back to a level 3 evacuation zone you will be arrested regardless of your reasoning.
+Rumor: If you go back to a Level 3 evacuation zone you will be arrested regardless of your reasoning.

 Fact: FALSE.
 Lane County Spokesperson Devon Ashbridge told Eugene Weekly that no one should be entering the evacuated zones.
 The areas are still dangerous if there is any active fire, falling debris, power lines etc. She says getting law enforcement involved and arresting people is not a first choice and hinders the firefighters’ abilities to do their job.
 She points out: “If someone has to arrest you, fewer people will be fighting the fire.”
-There has been two men arrested and charged for looting in the Santiam Canyon wildfire zone.
+There were two men arrested and charged for looting in the Santiam Canyon wildfire zone.

 Rumor: This photo was taken during the Oregon fires.

 Fact.
 FALSE.
-This photo of elk in a river in a forest fire is a perennial — partly because it was taken by a Bureau of Land Management employee using a government camera and is thus in the public domain .
+This photo of elk in a river in a forest fire is a perennial — partly because it was taken by a Bureau of Land Management employee using a government camera and is thus in the public domain.
 But it was taken in Montana in August 2000.

 Rumor: 2020 is the worst year ever.